Construction of social infrastructure is a very important part of Base Titanium’s community programmes.

 Under the Special Mining Lease a dispensary was to be placed near the mine site.
 However, since the Magaoni Health Centre is located near the mine, after consultations with the local community and the Kwale County Government, it was agreed that the dispensary would be replaced with a 4X4 ambulance to serve the needs of the wider community.
 This was also approved by the Ministry of Mines and a new Toyota Landcruiser 4X4 was procured and equipped to county specifications and handed over to the Kwale County Governor, His Excellency Salim Mvurya on 29th September 2015 at Msambweni County Referral Hospital.

-As part of the Community Development Schedule (“CDS”) established with the Likoni Liaison Committee, a water supply scheme comprising pump, tank, tank stand and piping was installed at Mbuta Health Centre in Mtongwe in August 2015 costing Ksh 1.1 million.
+As part of the CDS established with the Likoni Liaison Committee, a water supply scheme comprising pump, tank, tank stand and piping was installed at Mbuta Health Centre in Mtongwe in August 2015 costing Ksh 1.1 million.

 Access to good quality water supplies is a key component for community development.
 This is seen as an integral part of Kwale County’s strategic community development plans to which Base Titanium has aligned its Community Development Management Plan.

-At an investment of Ksh 35 million, various programmes have been implemented to address lack of access to water for communities located near the mine site:
+At an investment of Ksh 35 million, various programmes have been implemented to address lack of access to water for communities located near the mine site and at the host resettlement site:

-- During periods of prolonged drought in Kwale in 2012, Base established a water distribution plan, delivering water by tanker to villages, which continues to run in areas where boreholes are yet to be sunk.
+- During periods of prolonged drought, Base established a water distribution plan, delivering water by tanker to villages, which continues to run in areas where boreholes are yet to be sunk.
 The Kwale County Government has since acquired its own borehole drilling rig and plans are underway to reduce reliance on water deliveries as Base and the county government collaborate on increasing the number of boreholes in the region.

 - 6 access points have been provided for communities located near the pipeline that connects the main production boreholes to the mine.
 These provide water from deep aquifers for home use, with each incorporating a livestock watering trough.